 My work is a call to action–a call for the end of the carceral state, prison abolition rather than reform, and new policies and structures that take into account the narratives behind what bring people to their knees–for both a recognition and understanding of the wounded mind, coupled with a more appropriate communal response.

 Additionally during my academic career, I examined how the history of world religions worked to create the psychology of the people, and how both work in tandem to shape the societies we co-exist in, as well as the structures and policies that serve to protect a few and marginalize many.
 It is my hope to partner with community organizations or institutions, drawing from my explicit understanding of systemic oppressions and my compassionate heart, to collectively work with young adults and/or marginalized persons/populations to help foster esteem, shift self-defeating thought patterns and invoke self-efficacy where motivation is lacking and barriers to success (both internal and external) have stifled growth and development.

 Specifically for those who live with complex post traumatic stress, my goal is to highlight the positive aspects that can come of living with and managing said stressors, whether one is a survivor of direct/indirect violence, racism, sexism, classism, or any other form of oppression.
 While it’s no simple task, I am learning more each day the value in my lived experiences–that the greatest pains in life become our greatest teachers.
-I hope to help facilitate that in others.
+Our wounds are our medicine.
+I hope to help facilitate that awareness in others.

 There are those who imagine trauma as a burden of consequence, but I find it can be transformed into superpowers.
 Trauma survivors have unique lens’ for operating in the world, for navigating the messiness and complicated aspects of life, in far different ways than those who have not survived extreme traumas.
 I would like we all learn to hone in on those gifts rather than be defeated by them.